Trucking Insurance starts with Commercial Auto Liability

 - If it’s unclear who’s at fault and you’re sued, this insurance steps in for the legal costs to defend you, up to your policy limits.

-If you’re hauling freight for hire across state lines you’ll need to get DOT operating authority and register your vehicle with FMCSA.
+You’ll also need to get DOT operating authority and register your vehicle with FMCSA.

 Not sure if your vehicle qualifies as a commercial one?